Statistically Testing 2P Responses to Stimulus#

 Inclusion Criteria#

 Now we can apply various inclusion criteria to see how they affect what neurons are selected.
-5 inclusion criteria are demonstrated below, but it should be noted that there are many other ways to select neurons, or to adjust the ones shown here.
+Five inclusion criteria are demonstrated below, but it should be noted that there are many other ways to select neurons, or to adjust the ones shown here.
 Different inclusion criteria have different levels of permissiveness, and will result in different behaviors in the selected cells.
 To start, we split the windows, in time, at the onset of the stimulus to yield the baseline activity of each roi, and the evoked_response activity.
 These should have shape trial by roi by time.

 # get the index within the window that stimulus occurs (time 0)